2023 Solar Incentives Guide for Avenel, NJ - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are meant to help mitigate the cost of installing solar panels on your home.
-This category of financial incentives is in place to encourage more homeowners to switch to renewable energy.
-You may be eligible for various types of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
+Solar incentives are meant to encourage people to make the switch to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
+You may be eligible for various types of incentives, including cash back, discounts or credit towards your monthly utility bill, depending on your situation.
 Some incentives come from your specific utility company, county or municipality, some from the New Jersey government and others from the federal government.
-Some solar incentives you might qualify for are:
+Categories of solar incentives include:

 Best Regional Coverage